abe33/changelog-gen/README.md

 # changelog-gen

-A command line tool to generates changelog files based on simple conventions in commits summaries.
+A command line tool to generate changelog files based on simple conventions in commits summaries.

 ## Installation